openlab-at-city-tech/openlab/wp-content/plugins/mappress-google-maps-for-wordpress/readme.txt

 1. Follow the installation instructions to install the new version

 == Changelog ==

+= 2.88.13 =
+* Fixed: POI modal not closing
+* Fixed: Map settings 'filter' checkbox not working

+= 2.88.12 =
+* Fixed: bump WP version in readme

+= 2.88.11 =
+* Fixed: map picker not showing maps after saved in editor

+= 2.88.10 =
+* Fixed: settings error when upgrading from old version with non-array filters

+= 2.88.9 =
+* Fixed: notices for POIs with point as array instead of object

+= 2.88.8 =
+* Fixed: unable to use individual poi.data fields in popup templates

+= 2.88.7 =
+* Fixed: JS error when displaying some filters with checkboxes

+= 2.88.6 =
+* Fixed: JS error when adding new POI data fields
+* Fixed: Mashup query block dropdown sometimes showed first item checked
+* Fixed: Mashup block shows all locations instead of using specified query, due to sanitizing

+= 2.88.5 =
+* Added: parameter 'name' (map name) now included in filter 'mappress_filter_values'
+* Fixed: single quotes incorrectly escaped in POI templates
+* Fixed: shortcode attributes allowed single quotes

+= 2.88.4 =
+* Added: show invalid address when geocoding from settings screen
+* Fixed: template editor reversed label and token name
+* Fixed: overflow of map container inside iframe
+* Fixed: with left/right thumbnail, POI content truncated when no thumbnail present
+* Fixed: bulk geocoding should be limited to the selected post types in the 'geocoding' settings section
+* Fixed: suppress the geocoding errors section when ACF is present, since it interferes with the mappress_error custom field

+= 2.88.3 =
+* Fixed: map doesn't display when geolocation centering

+= 2.88.2 =
+* Fixed: WP dialog changes cause issues with intro guide

+= 2.88.1 =
+* Fixed: free version error with filter class

+= 2.88 =
+* Added: initial search can now be specified by URL parameter (enter parameter name in settings)
+* Added: LocationIQ geocoder
+* Changed: removed wp element dependency

+= 2.87.5 =
+* Fixed: sort by POIs by title not working when map center is defined only by bounds

+= 2.87.4 =
+* Hotfix for bug in 2.87.3

+= 2.87.3 =
+* Changed: add delay for Leaflet initialopeninfo ("load" event triggers too early throwing off popup location)
+* Fixed: debounce triggering on initialization

 = 2.87.2 =
 * Fixed: search not working for some geocoders